Cybersecurity for Professionals in National Security and Corporate Intelligence

 Who should take this program?

 This program is designed for any professional in the workforce whose goal is to protect and secure its organizational data from cyber threats.
-It's a great introductory into the field of Cybersecurity for careers in national security and corporate intelligence to learn more about cyber risks and security practices and apply them within their industry.
+It's a great introduction into the field of Cybersecurity for careers in national security and corporate intelligence to learn more about cyber risks and security practices and apply them within their industry.
 Many leadership positions require a solid understanding of cybersecurity to lead businesses in a secure way, safeguard the privacy of individuals, address regulatory requirements and protect against malicious activity.

 By the Numbers